nidorx/ecs-lua/README.md

 #### Adding to the world

-To add a system to the world, simply use the `addSystem` method.
+To add a system to the world, simply use the `AddSystem` method.
 You can optionally change the order of execution and pass any configuration parameters that are expected by your system

 ```lua
 local PlayerShootingSystem = require(path.to.PlayerShootingSystem)